Kainos-Applied-Innovation/autogen-templates/README.md

 You should also consider ugrading to their latest version of Autogen, as they add new capabilities.

+The following instructions are for 🍎 Mac users, but there should be a lot of similarity for Windows users.

 ## 🎬 Before you get started